theRamenWithin/T3A2_Project/README.md

 The application sits between **Customers** (such as, gym-goers) and **Organisations** (such as, a gyms) who offer **Providers** (such as, class instructors) that have **Events** (such as, classes) which have specific time slots as **Bookings**.

+As such, the target audience is Customers who wish to make Bookings on Events, hosted by Providers who belong to an Organisation.
+As well as Providers who belong to an Organisation who wants to offer Events that have Booking times to Customers.

 ---

 ### **Tech Stack**